MicrosoftDocs/entra-docs/docs/identity-platform/quickstart-web-app-python.md

 #Customer intent: As a Python web app developer, I want to sign in users and call the Microsoft Graph API, so that I can integrate user authentication and access Microsoft Graph data in my application.
 ---

-# Quickstart: Sign in users and call the Microsoft Graph API from a Python web app
+# Quickstart: Sign in users and call Microsoft Graph from a Python web app

 In this quickstart, you download and run a code sample that demonstrates how a Python web application can sign in users and call the Microsoft Graph API.
 Users with a personal Microsoft Account or an account in any Microsoft Entra organization can sign into the application.